-The candidate, in consultation with the faculty adviser and department chair, selects the committee chair.
-Once the committee chair has agreed to serve, the candidate and the chair work together in consultation with the faculty adviser to recruit the remaining committee members.
-The committee composition is submitted to the associate dean for graduate programs by the department chair for formal appointment.
+The candidate, in consultation with the faculty advisor and department chair, selects the dissertation committee chair.
+Once the committee chair has agreed to serve, the candidate and the committee chair work together in consultation with the faculty advisor to recruit the remaining committee members.
+The committee composition is submitted to the Associate Dean for Academic Affairs Associate Dean of Academic Affairs by the department chair for formal appointment.
 The department chair is responsible for ensuring that the approved committee members are notified of their appointments.
-Each year the supervisory committee, the major professor, or the student's adviser prior to selection of a major professor will assess the progress of the student in writing and will make available copies of the annual review to the student, the departmental chair, and the academic dean.
+Each year the supervisory committee, the major professor, or the student's advisor prior to selection of a major professor will assess the progress of the student in writing and will make available copies of the annual review to the student, the departmental chair, and the academic dean.